agf-kuup/python_work/README.md

 # What's next

- * I just want to make a reminder alert that appear each certain time.
+ * ~~I just want to make a reminder alert that appear each certain time.
 The alert will appear periodically until you update your github.
-The idea is to use tkinter for now until get better ways to give the notification in Windows.
+The idea is to use tkinter for now until get better ways to give the notification in Windows.~~ The idea of the reminder was done with the marvelous library [`win10toast`](https://github.com/jithurjacob/Windows-10-Toast-Notifications).

+ * Make it an executable script to run when the computer starts.

  * If I finish, I want to know how to edit everything to do it in Linux.
 I don't have a Mac so I can't work in that for now.